 One of the major factors determining the difference between investment services is obviously the return on your investment.
 Unfortunately, it’s not possible to do a direct comparison between Betterment and Personal Capital – or any other two investment platforms – due to timing differences and specific portfolio mix.

 While recognizing these differences, we did our best to provide a comparison of the investment returns between the two platforms over a similar timeframe.
 It isn’t exact, but it’s useful nonetheless.

-Betterment provides a historical performance tool that provides limited data on investment returns.
-It goes all the way back to 2004, even though Betterment wasn’t launched until 2008.
+Betterment’s deprecated historical performance tool provided limited data on investment returns.
+It went all the way back to 2004, even though Betterment wasn’t launched until 2008.
 As well, investment results cut off at July, 2018.
-Still, it does offer a basis of comparison to match returns with other platforms, like Personal Capital.
+Still, it offered a basis of comparison to match returns with other platforms, like Personal Capital.

 Since we used Personal Capital’s Growth allocation, that includes a 75% stock allocation, we did an average between Betterment’s return on a portfolio comprised of 70% of stocks – with a 67% cumulative return – plus the 75.8% return on the 80% stock portfolio above.
 This produces a cumulative return of 71.4% for a portfolio invested 75% in stocks.

 The average annual return on the blended Betterment portfolio allocation covering 79 months (January 2012 through July 2018) works out to be about 8.6%.